Lemon Law in Arizona

 This law applies to manufacturers, not dealers.
 If you think you have a lemon on your hands, stop arguing with the dealer and start calling the manufacturer representative.
 Better yet, call an attorney.

 In Arizona, in addition to buying back your car, a manufacturer must also pay your attorney’s fees.
 Therefore, you have nothing to lose by hiring a lawyer to help you fight for your rights under Arizona’s lemon law.

 The laws apply to Motorhomes (Recreational Vehicles) as well, but only the driving chassis, not the components of the living space.
 There are some protections under consumer law for used vehicle as well.
 However, these are not nearly as powerful as the lemon laws.

 Modern cars are complex and even seemingly small defects can render the vehicle unusable.

 Contact our Tucson legal team today

-If you suspect that you have a lemon call the Rockafellow Law Firm today for your free consultation.
+If you suspect that you have a lemon, contact Rockafellow Law Firm today for your free consultation.
 We have teamed up with one of Southern Arizona’s leading lemon law attorneys to provide you with the experience and knowledge necessary to fight the manufacturers to the end.